emmajanedrews/base-template/_posts/2017-09-06-when-should-you-protest-your-property-taxes.md

 We’re nearing the end of summer, which means you've probably received a notice in the mail recently from your county indicating the proposed value for your home in 2017.
 Keep in mind that **it’s not a tax bill so you don’t have to pay it, but you should take a close look at it to see what it says.**

 The county has the ability to raise your taxes by 2% each year due to Proposition 13.
 In most cases, they do.
 If you look at the form and feel your value is unfairly high or there is a missing exemption, you have the right to protest the assessment.
 However, the window of opportunity to do that is closing.
-The deadline for protesting your property taxes is September 15th for Ventura County. **[Here’s a handy graphic](http://vyralmarketing.s3.amazonaws.com/Breanne%20Steen/Tax_Info.pdf)** with a little information about how this all works.
+The deadline for protesting your property taxes is September 15th for Ventura County. **[Here’s a handy graphic]{: target="_blank"}(http://vyralmarketing.s3.amazonaws.com/Breanne%20Steen/Tax_Info.pdf){: target="_blank"}** with a little information about how this all works.

 {% include pullquote.html %}